jidn/python-Makefile/README.md

 ```

 ### check
-Static code analysis using flake8, ignoring the virtual environment and test directory.
+Static code analysis using pylint, ignoring the virtual environment.

 ### test
 Run all the tests in TESTDIR.
-By default, I am using pytest, but you can fix this by changing TEST_RUNNER.
+By default, I am using pytest, but you can fix this by changing TEST_RUNNER and TEST_RUNNER_PKGS.

 You can also pass arguments to your TEST_RUNNER by adding `args=" ... "` on the command line.